viviRbi/vyNote/frontend/Angular.md

 - TypeScript comes as a bridge to Javascript for developer with OOP background that support static typing, interfaces, classes.
 It compiles to pretty straightforward Javascript

 ## List the data types of TypeScript
-- number, boolean, string, void (used on function return type), null, undefined, any
+- number, boolean, string, void (used on function return type), null, undefined, any.
+Anything else is object type (array, enum, class, interfaces,...)

 ## How would you create a new Angular project?
 Use the Anglar CLI: ng new projectName